AnubisDev161/The-Sealed-King---Third-semester-project/README.md

 [Spearman Enemy Base Class](https://blueprintue.com/blueprint/bh4axh-y/) - Tries to protect archers if there are any in range

-[King Enemy Base class (Boss)](https://blueprintue.com/blueprint/ax0yrqdb/) - Boss that teleports instead of walking
+[King Enemy Base Class (Boss)](https://blueprintue.com/blueprint/ax0yrqdb/) - Boss that teleports instead of walking

 [Ranged Enemy Base Class](https://blueprintue.com/blueprint/jk738hd8/) - Archer that tries to stay in the background while attacking the player